Sum of Measures 1—5 (Total Package)

 |03A - Long-term lending info_outline||

-No amount/estimate: April, Loans to cottage and small industries through the National Cottage and Small Industries (CSI) Development Bank (microloans at 2% concessional interest for agriculture and rural activities and working capital loans at 4% concessional interest rate for 3 months).
+No amount/estimate: April 2020, Loans to cottage and small industries through the National Cottage and Small Industries (CSI) Development Bank (microloans at 2% concessional interest for agriculture and rural activities and working capital loans at 4% concessional interest rate for 3 months).
+On 26 June 2020, the government announced that the CSI loan will be extended for another 12 months.

 |03B - Forbearance||

-No amount/estimate: April, Deferment of loans for 3 months (April–June) (i) for all borrowers who had maintained their loan accounts in good standing, i.e., loans that were not non-performing loans (NPL) as of February 29; (ii) May, The RMA announced that the interest waiver facility would also be extended to non-performing loan accounts.
+No amount/estimate: April 2020, Deferment of loans for 3 months (April–June 2020) (i) for all borrowers who had maintained their loan accounts in good standing, i.e., loans that were not non-performing loans (NPL) as of 29 February 2020; (ii) May 2020, The RMA announced that the interest waiver facility would also be extended to non-performing loan accounts.
 The government will finance 50% of the total interest payment and the financial institutions offered to support the other 50%.
+On 26 June 2020, the government announced to further extend interest waiver for another nine months for loans availed as of 10 April 2020 (see Measure 5B); (iii) 26 June 2020, the government announced a new monetary measure, i.e., deferment of loans for one year without penal interest.
+For borrowers willing and able to service their loans during this period, financial institutions offered to reduce the interest rate by one percentage point as an added incentive.

 |04 - Equity support info_outline|

-April, The National Resilience Fund has been approved and established.
+April 2020, The National Resilience Fund has been approved and established.
 With a fund size amounting to about BTN30 billion, the resources will support the implementation of the following activities: (i) Grant of the Druk Gyalpo’s Relief Kidu to people who have been laid off or placed on reduced salaries to provide them immediate financial support.
-April 30, The Druk Gyalpo's Relief Kidu has granted BTN150 million as the first disbursement of the Relief Kidu to 13,006 people; (ii) Interest waiver (50% of cost) - effective May 1, the Royal Monetary Authority announced that the interest waiver would also be extended to non-performing loan accounts for a period of three months (April–June).
+30 April 2020, The Druk Gyalpo's Relief Kidu has granted BTN150 million as the first disbursement of the Relief Kidu to 13,006 people.
+On June 26, the government announced that the Druk Gyalpo Relief Kidu will continue from July to September 2020, however, with revision in amounts.
+The Relief Kidu has granted about BTN700 million between April and June 2020 to over 23,000 affected people; (ii) Interest waiver (50% of cost) - effective May 1, the Royal Monetary Authority announced that the interest waiver would also be extended to non-performing loan accounts for a period of three months (April–June 2020).
 The government will finance 50% of the total interest payment and the financial institutions offered to support the other 50%.
-On June 11, The government handed over the e-fund payment to financial service providers for loan interest waiver for the month of April.
-The government is financing 50% of the interest waiver amounting to BTN625.96 million (Total amount of the interest waiver for April stands at BTN1.2 billion) [update]; (iii) Fast-track the implementation of the 12th Five Year Plan and wherever possible frontload the investments; (iv) Business income tax (BIT) and corporate income tax (CIT) filing and tax payment for the income year 2019 will be deferred until June 30; (v) Deferred payment of sales tax and customs duty on essential items (March–June); (vi) Waiver of payment of rent and other charges (April–June) by tourism-related business entities leasing government properties; (vii) May 25, The government will be refunding the 5% sales tax collected on telecom services collected on or after January 16, 2020.
+On 11 June 2020, The government handed over the e-fund payment to financial service providers for loan interest waiver for the month of April.
+The government is financing 50% of the interest waiver amounting to BTN625.96 million (Total amount of the interest waiver for April 2020 stands at BTN1.2 billion).
+26 June 2020, The government announced to further extend interest waiver for another nine months for loans availed as of 10 April 2020.
+Full interest waiver will be granted from July to September 2020, followed by a partial interest waiver (50%) from October 2020 to March 2021.
+The cost of interest payment for the nine months is estimated at BTN7.5 billion and will be fully granted from the National Resilience Fund; (iii) Fast-track the implementation of the 12th Five Year Plan and wherever possible frontload the investments.
+26 June 2020, In order to support front-loading of capital investments, procurement guidelines will be simplified including preferential treatment for local goods.

 |06 - Budget reallocation info_outline||BTN/INR1,300,000,000||USD17,492,822||